sebastiz/SebZeki_CV2/content/project/Gastrodatascience/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Gastrodatascience"
-summary: "A basic tutorial on data science methods as applied to gastroenterological data"
+summary: "A basic tutorial on data science methods as applied to gastroenterological data.
+This will explain the basic principles of natural language processing as applied to endoscopy and pathological text to allow information to be extracted in an automated way."
 authors: []
 tags: []
 categories: []